KIT-BIS/json-nets/README.md

 ## Usage

+This editor is available to try at https://kit-bis.github.io/json-nets/.
 You can select different editor modes:
 - Create place: Click on the canvas to create a new place.
 - Create transition: Click on the canvas to create  a new transition.
 - Create arc: Click on two elements to connect them with an arc.